|Dr John Lam-Po-Tang MBBS (Hons), FRANZCP, MM (clin epi)

-John is a consultant psychiatrist who specialises in anxiety disorders, mood disorders and cognitive behaviour therapy (CBT).
+John is a consultant psychiatrist who specialises in anxiety disorders, obsessive-compulsive disorder (OCD), post-traumatic stress disorder, mood disorders and cognitive behaviour therapy (CBT).
 In addition, John has many years’ experience in assessment and report writing regarding patients for workers’ compensation and income protection.

 John completed his medical training at the University of Sydney, and trained in Psychiatry at St Vincent’s Hospital, Darlinghurst.
 He completed advanced training in cognitive behavioural therapy and anxiety disorders at the Clinical Research Unit for Anxiety Disorders at St Vincent’s Hospital.
 Since qualifying as a psychiatrist in 1999, he has worked in private practice, as well as working with hospital-based mental health services in Sydney and Coffs Harbour.
 He completed a Masters in Epidemiology at the University of Sydney in 2008.

-John has been on the specialist advisory committee for the Australian Doctor magazine, and written articles on the treatment of Panic Disorders and Agoraphobia, Post Traumatic Stress Disorder and Social Phobia.
+John has been on the specialist advisory committee for the Australian Doctor magazine, and written articles on the treatment of Panic Disorders and Agoraphobia, Post Traumatic Stress Disorder, OCD and Social Phobia.